Freedom Homeschooling

 Learn more about Freedom Homeschooling.

 Hello!
 We’d love to hear from you.
 But if you have a question, please read over these Frequently Asked Questions before sending us a message using the contact form at the bottom of the page.
-We receive many messages, so it can take up to 5 business days to receive a reply.
+We receive many messages, so it can take up to 5 days to receive a reply.
 However, you will likely find an instant answer to your question in our FAQs.

-Frequently Asked Questions
+Frequently Asked Questions About Freedom Homeschooling

-1. How much does it cost to use Freedom Homeschooling?
+3. How much does it cost to use Freedom Homeschooling?

 It does not cost anything to use Freedom Homeschooling.
 All of the curriculum accessed from the subjects menu on the homepage is free.
 Of course, there will be some expenses, such as pencils, paper, and other supplies.
 However, these are usually minimal.
 For more information about homeschooling for free, please see these pages:

-Please keep in mind that while all of the curriculum accessed from the subjects menu is free, our blog posts do occasionally mention paid resources.
+While all of the curriculum accessed from the subjects menu is free, our blog posts do occasionally mention paid resources.

-4. Online curriculum doesn’t work for my family.
+8. Online curriculum doesn't work for my family.
 Can you mail us printed materials?

 We’re sorry, but we aren’t able to purchase textbooks, workbooks, books, or other physical materials and mail them to families.
 Our website does list many printable curriculum options that your family can print and then use offline.

-7. How do I legally homeschool?
+14. How do I legally homeschool?
 Do I need to register or notify the school district?

-8. How do I transition my child from public school to homeschooling?
+15. How do I transition my child from public school to homeschooling?

 Tips to Ease the Transitions from Public School to Homeschool offers advice to families making the switch to home education.

-9. What curriculum should I use?
+16. What curriculum should I use?
 Which is the best?

 The best curriculum is whatever works best for your family.
 I suggest researching various homeschooling methods and learning styles and reading curriculum reviews.
 Also, keep each child’s interests, strengths, and weaknesses in mind.
 For more on choosing curriculum, please see What Curriculum Should I Use?.
 We apologize, but Freedom Homeschooling cannot make curriculum recommendations.

-10. How do I know what topics to teach each year?
+17. How do I know what topics to teach each year?
 How can I know if I’m doing enough?

 Unless you live in a state with specific requirements for homeschoolers, this is entirely up to you.
 However, if you are looking for a course of study to use as a guide, see What Should I Be Teaching? for more information.

-14. Can I use the curriculum on Freedom Homeschooling to homeschool a child with special needs?
-Where can I find help with special needs homeschooling?
+20. Where can I find help with special needs homeschooling?

-15. How can I find out when new free curriculum is added to Freedom Homeschooling?
+21. How can I find out when new free curriculum is added to Freedom Homeschooling?

 The best way to make sure that you never miss a new free resource is to subscribe to our newsletter.

-17. How can I contact Freedom Homeschooling?
+24. How can I contact Freedom Homeschooling with a comment or question?

 Important: Please read FAQs.